obhq/obliteration/README.md

 We use icons from https://materialdesignicons.com for UI (e.g. on the menu and toolbar).

+### Additional informations

+[PS4 Developer Wiki](https://www.psdevwiki.com/ps4) has a lot of useful information about the PS4 internal.
+We also have a PS4 reverse engineering [project](https://github.com/obhq/reverse-engineering).

 ## License

 - `src/ansi_escape.hpp`, `src/ansi_escape.cpp`, `src/log_formatter.hpp` and `src/log_formatter.cpp` are licensed under GPL-3.0 only.